saurabhwakchaure/Project-2-content_library-oracle-content-library-/README.md

 How to run the project-
-firstly,i uploaded a file in the repo which having details abount configuration of framework. and then open project on vs code and open terminal and type php spark serve then it should display one link then open this link the it redirect to browser on port:8080 and type in url firstly /home infront of the port number then project run successfully ...
+firstly,i uploaded a file in the repo which having details abount configuration of framework. and then open project on vs code and open terminal and type php spark serve then it should display one link then open this link the it redirect to browser on port:8080 and type in url firstly /home infront of the port number then project run successfully ...ok

 Thank You..